The Complexity of Phylogeny Constraint Satisfaction Problems

 $6 \Rightarrow 7$.
 A fortiori.

 $7 \Rightarrow 8$.
 Theorem~\ref{thm:topo-birk-2}.

 $8 \Rightarrow 1$.
 Follows from the contraposition of Proposition~\ref{prop:Nd-interprets}. \end{proof}

-The fact that the requirement that the clone homomorphism to $\bf 1$ is \emph{continuous} in item~3 of Theorem~\ref{thm:pre-main} can simply be dropped in item~4 is remarkable, and it is not clear whether the continuity condition can be dropped for clone homomorphisms from polymorphism clones of general relational structures $\Gamma$ to $\bf 1$ (see the discussion in~\cite{BPP-projective-homomorphisms}).
+The fact that the requirement that the clone homomorphism to $\bf 1$ is \emph{continuous} in item~7 of Theorem~\ref{thm:pre-main} can simply be dropped in item~6 is remarkable, and it is not clear whether the continuity condition can be dropped for clone homomorphisms from polymorphism clones of general relational structures $\Gamma$ to $\bf 1$ (see the discussion in Bodirsky, Pinsker and Pongr\'acz~\cite{BPP-projective-homomorphisms}).

-Suppose that $\Gamma$ is a reduct of $(\mL;C)$ with finite relational signature such that $C \in \langle \Gamma \rangle$.
-Then one might be interested whether the \emph{meta-problem} of deciding the complexity of $\Csp(\Gamma)$ is effective.
-Here we assume that $\Gamma$ is given via the first-order definitions of its relations in $(\mL;C)$.
-Using the equivalent $\Gamma$ conditions in Theorem~\ref{thm:pre-main}, the algorithmic decidability of this problem can be seen in at least two different ways.

-The first is based on the techniques developed by Bodirsky, Pinsker, and Tsankov~\cite{BPT-decidability-of-definability}: since $(\mL;C)$ is reduct of the Ramsey structure $(\mL;C,\prec)$ which is \emph{finitely bounded} (we refer to~\cite{BPT-decidability-of-definability} for definitions and details) we can effectively test whether the relation $N$ is in $\langle \Gamma \rangle$.
-The second way is based on the third item of Theorem~\ref{thm:pre-main}, by testing whether all relations in $\Gamma$ are affine Horn.
-The key observation here is that the proof of Proposition~\ref{prop:gen-syntax}, which proves the existence of affine Horn definitions for the relations in $\Gamma$, is constructive.